Guilherme-Saides-Serbai/Algorithms-and-Data-Structures-1/README.md

 ---

-# **Algorithms and Data Structure 1**
+# **Algorithms and Data Structure**

-This repository contains all the materials, exercises, and projects related to the **Algorithms and Data Structures 1** course, part of the **Computer Science** curriculum at **UTFPR (Universidade Tecnológica Federal do Paraná)**.
+This repository contains all the materials, exercises, and projects related to the **Algorithms and Data Structures** course, part of the **Computer Science** curriculum at **UTFPR (Universidade Tecnológica Federal do Paraná)**.
 The content here is designed to help in the understanding and practice of fundamental algorithms and data structures.

 ---